morph-l2/morph-doc/docs/how-morphism-works/1-intro.md

 description: Upgrade your blockchain experience with Morphism - the secure decentralized, cost0efficient, and high-performing optimstic zk-rollup solution.
 Try it now!
 ---

-This section will introduce the overall protocol design of Morphism, which includes the following:
+This section provides an overview of Morphism’s protocol architecture, including:
 - The Decentralized Sequencer Network
 - Optimstic zkEVM & Responsive Validity Proof (RVP)
 - Morphism's Modular Architecture